lacework/lw-scanner-action/README.md

 ## What's new

+### v0.5.1
+* Reintroduce fail only if fixable vulnerabilities found
+* Update to action description

 ### v0.5.0
 * Changed variables and how this action works to make the user expirence consitent across differnt CI platforms like Bitbucket, GitHub Actions, CircleCI, etc.
 * Changed exit codes, action will fail with exit code 1 regardles of the severity of the vulnerability / policy.